20 Things You Need for a New Puppy

 10. Dog Toothbrush and Toothpaste

 Take care of your puppy's oral health.
 Brush his teeth nightly with a puppy toothbrush and dog toothpaste.
-It's always awkward at first, but repeat exposure will get him used to the sensation of the brush in his mouth.
-And it's absolutely worth the fuss (just Google image search "dog tooth decay" and you'll see why).
+It's awkward at first but repeat exposure gets them used to the sensation of the brush in their mouths.
+For specifis, see how to clean your Sheltie's teeth.

 11. Dental Chews